-Those insects that are problems in our garden and landscape spaces have predators that help to keep their numbers in check, and these are considered the 'beneficials'.
-Help your plants and preserve the environment by mindfully evaluating and employing these and other amazing creatures!
+The insects that can become problems in our gardens and landscape spaces have predators that help to keep their numbers in check, and these are considered the 'beneficials'.
+Help your plants and preserve the environment by first encouraging their natural populations, and employing these and other amazing creatures as needed with the following tips.